Dick the Bruiser

-He was one of the most hated as well as well known heels from the mid 50s till the early 80s.
-He was famous for his feuds with the likes of such stalwarts such as Lou Thesz, Bobo Brazil, Angelo Poffo and "Classie" Freddie Blassie.
-For his achievements he would be inducted into the WWE hall of fame class of 2021.
-He was also inducted into the 2005 International Wrestling Hall of Fame.
+He was one of the most well known heels from the mid-1950s until the early 1980s, famous for his feuds with the likes of Lou Thesz, Bobo Brazil, Angelo Poffo, and "Classy" Freddie Blassie.
+He is an inductee of the International Wrestling Hall of Fame, St. Louis Wrestling Hall of Fame, WCW Hall of Fame, Wrestling Observer Newsletter Hall of Fame, and WWE Hall of Fame.